matloff/polyanNA/README.md

 We intentionally inject NA values in the Occupation variable, specifically in about 10% of the cases in which Occupation has code 102, one of the higher-paying categories.
-In this (artificial) setting, the missingness of Occupation suggests that the actual value 102 or 104.
+In this (artificial) setting, the missingness of Occupation tells us that the actual value 102 or 104.

-Here are some estimated
+We are primarily interested in prediction, but let's look at some estimated coefficients:
-coefficients:

 <pre>
 var.     orig. data     CCM        MIM
+Occ102   11455.77       11713.99   11627.60
+Occ140   10852.95       10926.39   10856.78
-Age      477.65         482.77   475.52
+Age      477.65         475.15     475.84
-Gender   8558.76        8641.53  8503.15
+Gender   8558.76        8398.90    8520.03
-WksWrkd  1298.32        1281.77  1298.14
+WksWrkd  1298.32        1281.12    1298.37
 </pre>

 These numbers are very gratifying.
-We see that CCM produces a big, but that the bias is virtually eliminated by MIM.
+We see that CCM produces a bias, but that the bias is ameliorated, and in some casesvirtually eliminated, by MIM.

 *Extension using a polynomial model*